Toggle menu

 You've Got Mail

-Our hosting team will set up MailHog instances for you and configure your non-production environments to use them.
+Our hosting team will set up MailDev instances for you, and configure your non-production environments to use them.
 Once set up we'll let you know the URLs and the username and password for logging in.

-Currently you'll have a single user for each instance, which you'll need to share between your developers - we're looking at ways to manage individual users or provide access in a different way.
+You'll have a single user for each instance, which you'll need to share between your developers.

 Emails are kept in memory, not long-term storage.
 This means data will be lost when the service is restarted.
-Do not expect to see historic emails, you should be using MailHog to test the service you are currently working on.
+Emails are also deleted on a regular schedule - every Monday, Wednesday and Friday night.
+Do not expect to see historic emails.

-It's not possible to forward emails from MailHog.
+It's not possible to forward emails from MailDev.
 We've designed this service to be transient, minimising any potential for personal data to be propagated to systems that are not properly managed and audited.
-However be aware that there could be a period of several weeks when data, including personal data should it be present in your emails, is stored in your MailHog instance.

 GOSS Staff

-There's a more technical article on the intranet which explains how to set up MailHog instances.
+There's a more technical article on the intranet which explains how to set up MailDev instances.

 Share this page